YAMATO

 afterwards.

-This primarily wood Yamato model
+Our primarily wood Yamato

-- Correct gray color for Imperial Japanese Navy in
+model has the correct gray color for Imperial Japanese Navy in

 30" long 9" tall